 Today we’ll cover 14 tactics to help you kick butt at every stage of your outbound sales process, from prospecting to qualifying to closing.

 14 Best Practices for Perfecting Your Outbound Sales Strategy

 We’ve all heard that outbound sales is a numbers game.
 Well, these best practices make it possible to stack the odds in your favor.

 1. Set Tangible Sales Goals Based on Revenue Targets

 Success begins with strategy.
 So, before you start dialing or hit send on your next cold email campaign, consider exactly what you’re trying to achieve.

-Define any specific goals or KPIs you want to measure.
-Whether your main objective is to book X demos or bring in X$ in sales, your outbound sales goals should be measurable, attainable, and relevant.
+Define any specific sales goals or KPIs you want to measure.
+Whether your main objective is to book 20 demos per week or bring in $5,000,000 in sales, your outbound sales goals should be measurable, attainable, and relevant.